danbernier/korgnano/README.md

 void setup() {
   k2 = new Kontrol2();

-  // The buttons all default to MOMENT mode - they're only "on" while you're
+  // The buttons all default to Momentary mode - they're only "on" while you're
   // pressing them down.
-Let's set some to TOGGLE mode. k2.setRecordButtonMode(3, ButtonMode.TOGGLE);
+Let's set some to Toggle mode. k2.recordMode(3, ButtonMode.Toggle);
-  k2.setSoloButtonMode(8, ButtonMode.TOGGLE);
+  k2.soloMode(8, ButtonMode.Toggle);
 }

 void draw() {